apache/iceberg/docs/docs/spark-procedures.md

 Iceberg can compact data files in parallel using Spark with the `rewriteDataFiles` action.
 This will combine small files into larger files to reduce metadata overhead and runtime file open cost.

+It is also possible to use write audit publish (WAP) to rewrite on target branch.

 #### Usage

 | Argument Name | Required? | Type | Description |